 As we approach the tiny Navajo town of Kayenta, the mesas and buttes for which the area is so well known start coming into view.
 Soon you can just about picture yourself in a scene from an old Western movie as we travel towards Monument Valley Navajo Tribal Park, as it is officially known.

-Day 4 - Monument Valley tour - About two hours
+Day 4 - Monument Valley tour - About 2.5 hours

 | ||Up next is a tour of Monument Valley, conducted by a Navajo guide, in an off road vehicle.
 Visitors love to see the buttes, mesas and other sandstone formations that are so prevalent in the Monument Valley area.
 Monument Valley is actually not really a valley at all, but a relatively flat plain surrounded by red cliffs, with the buttes, as well as the remnants of ancient volcanoes, towering from the earth.|

 For fans of old western movies, Monument Valley is the epicenter of the west, with many great cowboys and Indians films having been shot in the area.
 The familiar rock shapes can be seen from many miles away, with the really great scenery to be seen on the Monument Valley Navajo Tribal Park, which straddles the Utah/Arizona border.

 Amongst the sites that your tour may take in are movie locations, 1000 foot monoliths, rug weaving, and, of course, the famous monuments are visited.

 Day 4 - Monument Valley to Navajo National Monument - 55 mi / 88.5 km - About 1 hours, 5 minutes

 |We leave Monument Valley and travel across the Navajo Reservation, through the small town of Kayenta.
 Near Black Mesa, we'll make the turn north towards Navajo National Monument.|

 Day 4 - Navajo National Monument - About an hour